Seairth/node-propeller2-loader/packages/cli/README.md

 ### Options
 #### Global options
 ```
-  -p, --port <portName>      Perial port to use.
+  -p, --port <portName>      Serial port to use.
 If not specified, attempt to auto-discover the port.
+  -b, --baud <baudRate>      Baud Rate.
+If not specifided, the default baud rate is 115200.
+                             Values may use the 'K', 'k', 'M', or 'm' suffix (e.g. 1K = 1000, 2M = 2000000)
   -v, --version              Output the CLI version
   -h, --help                 Display help for command
 ```
 #### Load options
 ```
-  --mode <mode>              Load as "hex" or "base64" (default is "base64")
+  --mode <mode>              Load as "hex" or "base64".
+If not specified, the default is "base64".
 ```